 - 25.1 The Council recognises that compliance with this policy is important.
 Breach of Data Protection Law can be a criminal offence.
-In particular, knowingly obtaining or disclosing personal data without the consent of the Council is an offence. - 25.2 The Council will consider disciplinary proceedings for any staff that breach this policy.
+In particular, knowingly obtaining, accessing or disclosing personal data maliciously. - 25.2 The Council will consider disciplinary proceedings for any staff that breach this policy.